 What if it rains?

 Try as we might, we cannot control the weather!
 We do have a spacious traditional cabin below in case a hard rain should occur while we’re on the lake but, in the case of a light drizzle, please bring a light rain jacket or poncho.
 Sailing is an adventure after all!
-Sails are cancelled at the sole discretion of the Captain, up to the time of departure.
+Sails are canceled at the sole discretion of the Captain, up to the time of departure.
 We want you to return year after year – so we only sail in weather that we believe you will enjoy.
 We definitely do not sail should lightning be in the area.
 And, typically, if a sustained or hard rain is forecast, we may defer or cancel the sail.
 Should the Captain cancel a sail, you may reschedule by calling our office at 312.469.0233.
-We will be happy to find another day that fits
+We will be happy to find another day that fits your schedule.

-How many people does Red Witch accommodate?
+How many people does Red Witch II accommodate?

 Do I need sunscreen?